TimeSplitters: Future Perfect: Reception

-Sequel
+Canceled sequel

-TimeSplitters 4 was in development for almost a year but delayed after Free Radical went into administration and was subsequently bought out by Crytek.
+TimeSplitters 4 was in development for almost a year, but was delayed after Free Radical went into administration and was subsequently bought out by Crytek.
 On 17 August 2009, the project had been declared as on hold.
 In an interview, Crytek UK claimed that they would continue the project once there was a high industry demand for such a game.

-On 19 May 2021, Deep Silver announced that a new TimeSplitters game is to be developed by a previously disbanded Free Radical Design.
+On 19 May 2021, Deep Silver announced that a new TimeSplitters game was to be developed by a previously disbanded Free Radical Design.
+In December 2023, Free Radical Design was closed down amidst a wide scale company restructuring from Embracer Group.